 Home to the softball team, Marchman Field is edged by the St. John's River and is considered to be one of Episcopal's most beautiful campus features.

-McCormick Sports Complex
+Jangro Stadium at the McCormick Sports Complex

 Pajcic-Hunt Field hosts more than 140 competitions each year and features FieldTurf, the industry leader of artificial turf.
 FieldTurf, known for its peak performance, athlete safety and longevity, allows Pajcic-Hunt Field to be used year-round with minimal upkeep requirements.
 The Field, installed during the summer of 2015, was dedicated on October 23, 2015 and named for the late Gary Pajcic, a longtime school champion, and longtime Episcopal coach Charles Hunt.
 Click here to read more about Gary Pajcic and Charles Hunt.